edlugora96/only_scraper_py/README.md

 ### Installation 🛠️

-To install PyOnlyScraper, use pip to fetch and install the package directly from PyPI:
+To install OnlyScraperPy, use pip to fetch and install the package directly from PyPI:

 ```bash
 pip install only-scraperpy
 ```

-This command will compile the Rust library and install the Python package, making it ready to use in your project.

 ### Usage 📝

-PyOnlyScraper simplifies web scraping in Python by providing a straightforward interface.
+OnlyScraperPy simplifies web scraping in Python by providing a straightforward interface.
 Here's a quick example to get you started:

 ```python
 from only_scraperpy import OnlyScraper